 - Handled difficult and complex customer complaints, resolving issues within 4 minutes and earning a customer satisfaction score of 4.9 out of 5

-- Grew existing customer account 9% by exhibiting empathy and triaging incoming calls, reducing the average time-to-resolution to 4 minutes
+- Grew existing customer accounts by 9% by exhibiting empathy and triaging incoming calls, reducing the average time-to-resolution to 4 minutes

 - Implemented virtual Q&A sessions with 25+ clients per week, creating specialized website walkthroughs to save 14+ hours of direct customer interfacings